 Margaret Hilton, PsyD, is a postdoctoral fellow at The Center for Cognitive Therapy and Assessment in Falls Church and Alexandria, Virginia.

 Dr. Hilton earned her doctoral degree in clinical psychology from George Washington University (GW) in Washington, D.C .
-Before receiving her doctoral degree in clinical psychology, Dr. Hilton worked in children’s publishing in New York City.
-She obtained her undergraduate degree in psychology from Bucknell University in Lewisburg, Pennsylvania.
+Before receiving her doctoral degree in clinical psychology, Dr. Hilton worked in publishing in New York City.

-She has worked with clients across the lifespan and provided individual and group therapy and psychological assessment services in multiple treatment settings, including public and independent D.C. schools, college counseling centers, community clinics, and the Children’s National Donald Delaney Eating Disorders Clinic.
+She has provided individual therapy, group therapy, and psychological assessment services to clients across the lifespan in multiple treatment settings, including public and independent D.C. schools, college counseling centers, community clinics, and the Children’s National Donald Delaney Eating Disorders Clinic.

 Dr. Hilton believes in utilizing a collaborative, evidence-based, and individualized approach to therapy, always considered within a multicultural framework.
 Dr. Hilton’s integrative approach draws upon her variety of expertise from various schools of thought, including psychodynamic and cognitive-behavioral theories, to best suit each client’s unique needs.
 She creates an empathic, warm, genuine, and respectful space to foster a trusting relationship and help clients find the insights and strategies that will lead to healing, growth, empowerment, and connection.